 Summer may have gone taking with it all the problems that you get from sun damage, but winter brings a new set of problems you need to be aware of.

 Your hair starts to find it harder to retain moisture making it brittle and prone to breakages and damages not to mention the frizz and static.
 It also causes havoc with your skin, causing dryness and flaking.
 However, these problems can be avoided with the right routine.

 - Your scalp is a lot itchier and drier in the winter because of the lack of moisture in the air, also depending on where you live if you have the heating on most of the day.

 - This can lead to issues like dandruff and scalp aggravation, causing hair loss.
 Using coconut oil and lemon juice can help keep the moisture in your hair and skin, after massaging into your scalp leave it in for 20.30 minutes then rinse, shampoo and condition.

 - One of the most annoying thing that most people have during the winter is frizz, trying to control the static.
-With the clothes we have to wear like sweater, scarves hoodies etc, to tackle his use a vented hair brush that has a combination of plastic and boar bristles while combing your hair.
 Wash your hair with lukewarm water and not hot water as this will strip away the natural oils that protect and nourish your hair.

 - The lack of moisture in winter not only dries out your scalp and makes your hair frizzy, but also leaves your hair dull and lifeless.
 After brushing out your hair apply raw honey to the length of your hair from the roots to the tips.
 Cover your hair with a shower cap or plastic and leave for about 30 minutes.
 Wash off with lukewarm water.
 Honey is a humectant that seals in the moisture and helps restore shine and bounce.